pmelchior/usrp-sciprog/day1/exercises.rst

     2

-5) Write a program that prints out all words (and their frequencies) in a given file, ordered by frequency.
-Hint: the ``np.argsort()`` function may be useful.
+5) Write a program called ``wordfreq.py`` that prints out all words longer than three letters (and their frequencies) in a given file, ordered by frequency.